 It is not necessary to connect the video output from the PC to any of the displays.
 The only connection to the displays will be either RS232 and/or LAN (Ethernet).
 Wireless LAN can also be used from the host PC if using a wireless access point or router.

-See chapter 3 for detailed information about the various connection configurations.
+See "Planning and Configuring a Wall Layout" on page 25 for detailed information about the various connection configurations.

 5. Select the desired Calibration Method